Studies of distance one surgeries on the lens space $L(p,1)$: Preliminaries

-The lemma below will be repeatedly used in the later sections. \begin{lemma} Let $Y'$ be the manifold obtained by a distance one surgery from $Y=L(p,1)$ with $p \geq 5$ prime, and let $W: Y \rightarrow Y'$ be the associated cobordism.
+\begin{lemma} Let $Y'$ be the manifold obtained by a distance one surgery from $Y=L(p,1)$ with $p \geq 5$ prime, and let $W: Y \rightarrow Y'$ be the associated cobordism.
 Then $|H_1(Y')|$ is even if and only if $W$ is Spin. \end{lemma}

 \begin{proof} We will make use of the fact that a 4-manifold whose first homology has no 2-torsion is Spin if and only if its intersection form is even.
 Consider a plumbed 4-manifold $X$ with the plumbing diagram depicted in Figure \ref{spinproof}, and $\partial X=L(p,1)$.
 As $X$ is simply-connected and has even intersection form, it is a Spin 4-manifold.
-Attach the cobordism $W$ to $X$ along $L(p,1)$, then the simply-connected 4-manifold $X \cup W$ is Spin if and only if $W$ is Spin, since $L(p,1)$ is a $\mathbb{Z}/2$ homology sphere, $H_1(W)$ has no 2-torsion and $X$ is Spin.
-We thus compute the intersection form of $X \cup W$ (Figure \ref{spinproof}), where $k$ represents the winding number of the knot $K$ and $m$ stands for the surgery coefficient.
+Attach the cobordism $W$ to $X$ along $L(p,1)$.
+Then the simply-connected 4-manifold $X \cup W$ is Spin if and only if $W$ is Spin, since $L(p,1)$ is a $\mathbb{Z}/2$ homology sphere, $H_1(W)$ has no 2-torsion and $X$ is Spin.
+We thus compute the intersection form of $X \cup W$, $Q_{X\cup W}$ in Figure \ref{spinproof}, where $m$ represents the surgery coefficient on the knot $K$ and $a_i$'s are some integers.